tl;dr:

 sudo apk add gcc gsl pkgconf R # should suffice

-The following material is the long explanation on a few example systems (it is impossible to list all of them).
+The following material is the long explanation on a few example systems.

 System Prerequisites

-WARNING: macOS will definitely mention xcode at some point, apple is really keen on this.
-We have absolutely nothing to do with xcode, neither does gcc, or pkg-config.
-The insistence of macOS to provide gcc only through xcode is despicable as they have no right to gate-keep any of these.
+WARNING: macOS may mention xcode at some point, apple is really keen on this.
+We have (of course) absolutely nothing to do with xcode, neither does gcc, or pkg-config (both are in no way owned by apple).
+The insistence of macOS to provide gcc only through xcode with mandatory developer ids is quite despicable as they have no fundamental right to put any constraints on things that don’t belong to them.

 GNU Scientific Library and pkg-config